Have you considered how to use comments for free book promotion?

-Marketing your book to find potential readers is a non-stop effort if you want to sell your book,
+Marketing your book to find potential readers is a non-stop effort if you want people to buy your book.

-Encouraging people to take an interest is not easy and is sometimes counterproductive.
+Encouraging people to take an interest in you and your book is not easy and is sometimes counterproductive.

-Direct approaches using social media or even your email list often only achieve very low click-through rates, and poor conversions to book sales.
+Direct approaches using social media or even your email list often achieve very low click-through rates and poor book sales conversions.

 The key element in obtaining this type of traffic is a shared interest.

-In other words, they find you because you have expressed an idea or opinion that is interesting to them too.
+In other words, people find you because you have expressed an idea or opinion that interests or intrigues them.

 Organic traffic is gold